Skip to main content

 Civil Division

 The primary responsibility of the Civil Division is to represent the United States in all civil actions brought by or against the United States in both federal and states courts of law.
-Sixteen Assistant United States Attorneys and fifteen Support Staff are involved in the prosecution and defense of over 1000 civil cases per year.
+A dedicated team of Assistant United States Attorneys and Legal Support Staff are involved in the prosecution and defense of over 1000 civil cases per year.
 Cases handled by the Civil Division include actions on promissory notes, foreclosure cases, bankruptcy cases, social security cases, environmental cases, employment and labor law cases, medical malpractice cases, tort cases, actions brought by individuals in federal custody, actions brought under the Freedom of Information Act, actions seeking review of administrative actions of federal agencies, actions to defend or enforce subpoenas, and actions challenging deportation decisions of the Department of Homeland Security.

-The (ACE) Unit prosecutes civil actions to recover money damages and monetary penalties for fraud and other acts of misconduct committed against the United States.
+The ACE Unit prosecutes civil actions to recover money damages and monetary penalties for fraud and other acts of misconduct committed against the United States.
 Such cases are typically initiated by federal investigation, citizen complaints, or by "whistle blowers" under applicable law.
-The ACE Unit works closely with Criminal Division to coordinate parallel investigations and cases arising from the same or related circumstances.
+The ACE Unit works closely with the Criminal Division to coordinate parallel investigations and cases arising from the same or related circumstances.
 The Unit also participates with the Criminal Division in health care fraud investigations.